William Kenner: Biography

 Slaves from a sugar plantation owned by Kenner and Henderson were involved in the 1811 German Coast uprising.
 The Kenner & Henderson partnership dissolved in 1811.
 In 1812 the first steamboat to ever arrive in New Orleans contained a consignment for Kenner.
 After Kenner and Henderson parted ways, Kenner started William Kenner & Co. with Richard Clague, later joined by John Oldham.
 One of his plantations was called Somerset.
 He owned sugar plantations called Oakland and Linwood.
 Theophilus Minor was part owner of Linwood Plantation in Ascension Parish.
 Kenner also owned part and then all of a riverfront plantation at Cannes Brûlées (meaning burnt cane, describing the many canebrakes in the Lower Mississippi).
 Oakwood in Jefferson Parish seems to have been the "home" plantation as his wife kept her flower garden there.
 Oakwood was also home to 63 enslaved people, eight of whom were house servants.
 There were 148 enslaved people attached to Linwood.

 As of April 1815, William Kenner & Co. sold sugar, flour, saltpeter, gunpowder, cotton cards, cotton bagging, bale rope, sewing twine, porcelain dinnerware, weeding hoes, and "8 casks fine strained spermecita oil."
 At the end of year Kenner announced that the "staunch brig" Archimedes was sailing for New York and would accept passengers or freight by application to the ship's master.
+During the summer of 1816 he has 2500 gallons of whiskey for sale.
 In 1817 he posted notice in the newspaper that Ruth & Mary, and Isabella, would both be sailing soon for Philadelphia.
 In 1819 he was involved in an interstate slave trade between Abner Robinson of Baltimore and Joseph Erwin of Iberville Parish.
 In 1820, William Kenner offered for sale sugar, molasses, cheese, and "prime beef."
 In 1821 a newspaper ad announced "WANTED FOR CHARLESTON...vessel to carry 180 Hhds sugar," and that from Liverpool on the ship Otho had arrived 605 sacks of salt, along with another 130 tons loose salt.